Exam forms

 Oral online exam

-Oral exams, including oral defense of the final project, cannot generally be held as online exams, and both assessors and students must participate in the exam with physical attendance.
+Oral exams, including oral defence of the final project, cannot generally be held as online exams, and both assessors and students must participate in the exam with physical attendance.
 Online courses and courses offered as part of digital programmes (D.T.U.) are exempt from this rule.

 The Board of Studies must approve the decision to conduct an oral online examination for an entire course for all students based on completely extraordinary circumstances.